Bank Accounts - Corporate Authorization Resolution

 Last Date Modified & Approved: 01-15-12

-The Chairman and Secretary of the Lake Michigan College (the College) Board of Trustees and the College’s President and Vice President of Finance are delegated by the Board of Trustees (the Board) the authority to approve opening an account and depositing College funds in a commercial bank or any other financial organization.
-Levels of authority include:
+The Chairman of the Lake Michigan College (the College) Board of Trustees (the Board), the Secretary of the Board, the College’s President and the Chief Financial Officer (CFO) are delegated by the Board with the authority to approve opening an account in a commercial bank or any other financial organization and depositing College funds.

-- Opening or closing any deposit account in the name of the College.
+- Open or close any depository account of the College’s.

-- Entering into written agreements on behalf and in the name of the College for Merchant Services Agreements, Remote Check Capture Agreements, or eBanking services.
+- Enter into written agreements on behalf and in the name of the College for merchant services agreements, remote check capture agreements, or electronic banking services.

-- Entering into written agreements for renting, maintaining, accessing, and terminating a Safe Deposit Box or Night Drop Depository Box.
+- Enter into written agreements for renting, maintaining, accessing, and/or terminating a safe deposit box or night drop depository box.

 - Signing a Corporate Authorization Resolution on behalf of the College and Board.

 - Determining authority levels to endorse checks and orders for payment of money, approve business credit/debit card access devices, or otherwise withdraw or transfer funds on deposit with a bank.

 Two signatures are required to transact each of the above authorized actions.

 All account names must begin with “Lake Michigan College.”